neptulon/ca/README.md

 // todo: use l.Accept() to start accepting connections
 ```

-To see a more comprehensive example, check the godocs.
+To see a more comprehensive example, check the godocs and the tests file (`TestCreateCertChain`).